 Internet users tend to have short attention spans.
-If you decide to use videos on your campaign website, keep them short and to the point.
+If you decide to use video, keep them short and to the point.
 It’s better to break up long videos and group them together by topic.
-Uploading video content to a YouTube channel provides a place to store the files, another means for voters to find you online, and a way to create code that allows anyone to embed your videos into other web pages.

-These days, video can be recorded on everything from cell phones to digital cameras to web cams and just about anything in between.
-Software to edit videos ranges from free to expensive.
-Even after you upload your videos, they can still be further edited.
+These days, video can be recorded on everything from cell phones to digital cameras to web cams.
+Software to edit video ranges from free to expensive.
+Even after you upload your videos to some hosting services, they can still be further edited.
 For example, YouTube allows for video annotations as a way to add interactive commentary.
 You can control what the annotations say and where they appear in the video.
 You can also add captions and subtitles post-upload.